joealewine/blockchain-rhos/internal/blockchain_images.md

 ## Supported Platforms

-The {{site.data.keyword.blockchainfull_notm}} images must be deployed using a container environment on x86 Hardware.
+The IBM Blockchain images must be deployed using a container environment on x86_64 Hardware.
 The images have been tested on the following deployment platforms:

 - Ubuntu Linux version 18.04.2
+- Red Hat OpenShift 3.11
+- OKD 3.11
+- {{site.data.keyword.cloud_notm}} Private 3.2.1
+- Azure Kubernetes Service
+- Rancher 2.x

-The {{site.data.keyword.blockchainfull_notm}} images cannot be deployed on Mac OS or Windows for testing purposes.
+Although you can deploy the {{site.data.keyword.blockchainfull_notm}} images on Mac OS for testing purposes, the permissions on Mac OS might prevent you from instantiating a chaincode.

 ## Supported Fabric versions